navidrome/website/content/en/docs/gsoc/_index.md

 * Skill level: Medium
 * Required abilities: React.JS / Material-UI
-* Expected outcome: Ability to have constant volume output in navidrome
+* Expected outcome: Have a plex-looking album grid, with fading, scaling and async loading

 #### Links and further reading